-The 2017 season marks Ken Korach's 26th year in the American League, his 22nd season with the A's, and his 12th as the team's lead radio announcer.
-In the long history of the A's in Oakland, only the legendary Bill King, who was selected as the 2017 recipient of the Ford C. Frick Award by the National Baseball Hall of Fame and Museum, has spent more years doing radio play- by-play for the team.
+The 2019 season will mark Ken Korach's 28th year in the American League, his 24th with the A's and his 14th as the team's lead radio announcer.
+In the long history of the A's in Oakland, only 2017 Ford C. Frick Award recipient Bill King has spent more time doing play by play on radio for the A's.

-Korach's charitable work includes the establishment of Ken Korach's A's Winning for the Community, which raised over $50,000 for the high school baseball programs in Oakland, including Ken's personal donation of $15,000.
-Korach was honored with a proclamation by the Oakland School Board in 2009, and he currently serves on the advisory board for the Oakland Tech High School Field of Dreams.
+His charitable work includes the establishment of Ken Korach's A's Winning for the Community, which raised $50,000 for the high school baseball programs in Oakland, including Ken's personal contribution of $15,000.

 Korach is a graduate of UC Santa Barbara and he and his wife Denise are parents of their daughter, Emilee.
 They make their home in Henderson, NV and Pleasanton, CA.